siddrrsh/StanfordInternshipCode/README.md

-# StanfordOpenPoseAnalysisVideo
+# eegML
-OpenPose analysis extension that saves keypoints and coordinates to separate file
+OpenPose analysis extension that saves keypoints and coordinates to separate file. eegML project proposal and background reading